martinbjeldbak/simple-router/README.md

 I started updating this section a week or two after implementing, so this list may not be complete.
 I plan to do diffs on the header files to find functions and enums I've added to ease development.
 - sr_protocol.h
     - Added the protocol numbers for TCP (0x0006) and UDP (0x0011) to the sr_ip_protocol enum, used to check whether the router receives either type of packet so it can discard them (as pr. discussion slides).
-    - Added sr_icmp_protocol enum with the ICMP protocol control messages we need to respond with.
+    - Added sr_icmp_type_protocol and sr_icmp_code_protocol enums with the ICMP protocol control messages we need to respond with.

 ## Requirements
 - The router must successfully route packets between the Internet and the application servers.